justcontrailsNZ/storybook/_posts/2026-3-17-arachne-and-the-weaving-contest.md

 Those words spread through the town—right up to the ears of Athena.

-A visitor arrives
+---

+## 👵 A Visitor Arrives

 One afternoon, an old woman came to Arachne’s house and watched her work.

 “You are talented,” the old woman said.
-“But you should speak with respect about the gods.”
+“But you should speak with **respect** (polite care for others) about the gods.”

 Arachne kept weaving.
 “I don’t need advice,” she replied.
-“Tell Athena to come here and compete if she’s so great.”
+“Tell Athena to come here and **compete** (have a contest) if she’s so great.”

 The old woman’s eyes sharpened.
 In a blink, she was no old woman at all.
-She became Athena, tall and bright, wearing a helmet and carrying a spear.
+She became **Athena**, tall and bright, wearing a helmet and carrying a spear.

 “I am here,” Athena said.
 “Do you still want a contest?”